hringbauer/hapROH/docs/hapCon.rst

 Usage Notes:
-    * For the input BAM file, it should have passed a few common QC steps according to your data type (UDG treatment, double or single stranded protocol, 1240k capture or shotgun, etc).
+    * For optimal performance, the input BAM file should have passed common QC steps that depend on your data type (e.g. UDG treatment, double or single stranded protocol, 1240k capture or shotgun).
+We suggest performing the same QC steps (with the exception of PMDtools) for the input of hapCon as for common popgen analysis, like PCA or F-statistics.

-    This includes merging paried reads, PCR deduplicatoin, filtering to read lengths and qualities”.
-For a set of standard settings and QC steps we refer to `Eager 2 <https://github.com/nf-core/eager>`_.
+    Typical steps include merging paired reads, PCR deduplication, filtering to read lengths and qualities”.
+For a set of standard processing and QC steps we refer to the aDNA pipeline `Eager 2 <https://github.com/nf-core/eager>`_.

     Base qaulity or alignment quality filtering can be done within `samtools <http://www.htslib.org/doc/samtools.html>`_ or `BamTable <https://bioinf.eva.mpg.de/BamTable/>`_.
-We suggest performing the same QC steps (with the exception of PMDtools) for hapCon as you would do for other common popgen analysis, like PCA or F-statistics.

     * If your data contains African ancestry, please adjust the parameter "exclude_pops" in :meth:`hapsburg.PackagesSupport.hapsburg_run.hapCon_chrom_BFGS`.
 As explained in our manuscript, by default it excludes African haplotypes in the reference panel as this alleviates the "attraction effect".
 In case when the sample has African ancestry, however, the whole reference panel should be used.